...

 Electric guitar with soundwave, tremolo pedal, and amplfier knob against colorful backgrounds, highlighting music gear.

-• Best Budget Option: Boss TR-2 or Electro-Harmonix Pulsar
+• Best Budget Choice: Boss TR-2, Electro-Harmonix Pulsar

-• Best Physical System: Fender synchronized tremolo (versatility) or the Floyd Rose (extreme bends)
+• Best Built-In Option: Fender Synchronized or Floyd Rose

 Conclusion